Working in the Forecasting Detail Page

 Comparison

-Compares one Data Item in the current What If model with the same data item in another What If model across time frames.
+This view compares one data item in the current what-if model with the same data item in another what-if model across time frames.
 The grid shows calculations of dollar and percentage difference values.

 Audit Trail

 This view provides a log of all forecast actions on the current account.
 When this view appears, you can also add explanatory comments.
-The audit trail log and any comments can be separately exported for the current account or for all accounts.
+You can export the audit trail log and any comments separately for the current account or for all accounts.

 Layout